fredrikburmester/streamyfin/README.md

 - sf_promoted: will make the collection a row at home
 - sf_carousel: will make the collection a carousel on home.

 A plugin exists to create collections based on external sources like mdblist.
-This make the automatic process of managing collections such as trending, most watched, etc.
+This makes the automatic process of managing collections such as trending, most watched, etc.
 See [Collection Import Plugin](https://github.com/lostb1t/jellyfin-plugin-collection-import) for more info.

 ### Jellysearch